makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 tags: [habr, Geek Magazine, Geek Times, Z-Wave.me, introduction, Z-Wave 500 Series, IoT]
 toc: true
 toc_sticky: true
-last_modified_at: "2019-03-18"
+last_modified_at: "2019-03-20"
 ---

-**TL;DR**
+**Description**
 An overview of what it means to build a Z-Wave *slave device* based on the *500 Series* chips without a separate host MCU, i.e. writing code that runs directly *on the Z-Wave chip*.

+**Summary**
+5<sup>th</sup> generation Z-Wave chips have a modified 8051 core and offer a good selection of peripherals.
+Currently, all chips are manufactured by Silicon Labs and are available in three variants to accomodate the RF regulations of different countries.
+Z-Wave products must only be built with official Z-Wave chips and must be certified by a test house prior to market launch.
+When building applications that run directly on the Z-Wave chip, one is expected to use [KEIL&nbsp;C51](http://www.keil.com/c51/) to compile and link the code, since the precompiled libraries required for accessing the network are compiled with KEIL as well.
+Furthermore, it is recommended to start one's application by building on top of an existing example application.
+Unforuntately, the chips have no dedicated debugging interface, so one has to use e.g. UART or debug/test the hardware independent code in a different environment.
+Z-Wave device development requires a substantial amount of money for tools, membership fees, and certification as well as time to learn the technology.
+On the plus side, you get access to the Z-Wave ecosystem containing thousands of interoperable devices as well as some [other benefits](https://www.silabs.com/products/wireless/mesh-networking/z-wave/benefits).
+Evaluate whether this investment makes sense for you.
+Talk to a Z-Wave FAE if you are unsure.

-Have a look at the [glossary](#glossary) at the end of this blog post, in case you are wondering what a certain acronym stands for.
+Have a look at the [glossary](#glossary) at the end of this blog post, in case you are wondering what an acronym stands for.

 All images are provided by courtesy of Sigma Designs and Z-Wave.me.

 **Please note:** This is a translation of a Russian article titled "[Как делаются Z-Wave устройства](https://habr.com/en/company/zwave/blog/367509/)".
 The original article was published via *habr* by <abbr title="Serguei Poltorak a.k.a.
-PoltoS">[Сергей Полторак](https://www.facebook.com/serguei.poltorak)</abbr> on **January&nbsp;8, 2016**. Сергей founded the [Russian division](http://rus.z-wave.me/) of [Z-Wave.me](http://z-wave.me/) in 2009.
+PoltoS">[Сергей Полторак](https://www.facebook.com/serguei.poltorak)</abbr> on *January&nbsp;8, 2016*. Сергей founded the [Russian division](http://rus.z-wave.me/) of [Z-Wave.me](http://z-wave.me/) in 2009.
 I originally read its English translation "[As device Z-Wave become](http://geek-mag.com/posts/268602/)" published via *Geek Magazine*.
 However, at the beginning of 2019, *Geek Magazine's* domain went offline, leaving only the [Wayback Machine](https://web.archive.org/web/20170919095954/http://geek-mag.com/posts/268602/) to still read and discover the translation.
 I decided to publish another English translation to improve the odds for all non-Russian readers to benefit from the article's breadth and unique focus on practical knowledge.
 Since I don't speak Russian, I am using the original English translation and [DeepL Translate](https://deepl.com/translate/) to write this text.
 {: .notice--info}

 **By the way:** Dec&nbsp;18, 2017, [Silicon Labs aquired Sigma Designs](https://www.electronicdesign.com/embedded-revolution/silicon-labs-acquired-sigma-designs-282-million-heres-why), *Electronic Design*.
 {: .notice--info}

-**Warning:** The Z-Wave specification, hardware, and processes changed a lot since the original post was written in January 2016.
-See the [Silicon Labs website](https://www.silabs.com/products/wireless/mesh-networking/z-wave) for the latest information.
+**Warning:** The Z-Wave specification, hardware, and processes changed quite a bit since the original post was written in January 2016.
+See the [Silicon Labs website](https://www.silabs.com/products/wireless/mesh-networking/z-wave) for the latest information, e.g. the [specification](https://www.silabs.com/products/wireless/mesh-networking/z-wave/specification) and [document search](https://www.silabs.com/support/resources.ct-manuals_user-guides.p-wireless_z-wave).
 {: .notice--warning}

 **<center>— beginning of translation —</center>**